gonewest818/elisp-lint/README.md

-* The package summary comment line, which by definition must include the package name, a summary description (up to 60 characters), and an optional \"-*- lexical-binding:t -*-\" declaration.
+* The package summary comment line, which by definition must include the package name, a summary description (up to 60 characters), and an optional `-*- lexical-binding:t -*-` declaration.

-* The \"Package-Requires\" header, whose length is determined by the number of dependencies specified."
+* The \"Package-Requires\" header, whose length is determined by the number of dependencies specified.

 ### indent ###